-The aerospace industry generated nearly half a trillion U.S. dollars in revenue during 2015 with key markets in the United States, Europe, Russia and Canada.
-Two of the largest aerospace and defense manufacturers in the world are Boeing and Airbus with revenues of 94.57 billion U.S. dollars and 71 billion U.S. dollars (or 67 billion euros), respectively.
+The global aerospace services market is worth over nine trillion U.S. dollars, with key markets in the United States, France, Germany, and the UK.
+Two of the largest aerospace and defense manufacturers in the world are Boeing and Airbus with revenue streams of about 58.2 billion U.S. dollars and 49.9 billion euros, respectively.
+The list of competitors includes Bombardier and Embraer, as well as the Commercial Aircraft Corporation of China (Comac).

 This text provides general information.
 Statista assumes no